Platform

 The charge is applied to the business WhatsApp account, not to the customer.
 Customers always message for free.

-Not sure how many conversations you'd use per month?
-WA.Expert's dashboard shows your conversation usage in real time — broken down by category.
+Not sure what your monthly send volume looks like?
+WA.Expert's dashboard shows your message usage in real time, broken down by category.

-What is the difference between marketing, utility, authentication, and service conversations?
+What's the difference between marketing, utility, and authentication messages?

-Meta divides WhatsApp conversations into four categories.
-Each is priced differently, and the category is determined by the purpose of the conversation — not by who started it.
+Meta divides templates into three billable categories.
+Each is priced differently, and the category is determined by the purpose of the message.

 Marketing

 Promotional messages, offers, product launches, re-engagement campaigns, abandoned cart reminders.
-Anything business sends to drive awareness or sales.
+Never free, no volume discount.

 Utility